 One of the reasons review sites are so popular is because we rely on them to help make our decisions.
 Should we go to a new restaurant?
 Better check Yelp first.
 Traveling?
 Check out Trip Advisor before booking that hotel room.
 We read reviews written by “people like us” to make our decisions.

-If you check out Google’s Analytics home page, you’ll see that the first image is a testimonial.
+If you check out the Google Analytics home page, you’ll see that the first image is a testimonial.
 As you click into inner pages, you see well-known company logos as “success stories.”
 If a company wondered if Google Analytics would work for them, they can read the testimonials and feel more at ease.
 Other people like Google.
 So they will too.

 Here’s how to use social proof in your own marketing.